Harkavya/ICT-171/README.md

 # Register in user crontab
 (crontab -l 2>/dev/null; echo "0 2 * * * /usr/local/bin/backup_inventory.sh") | crontab -
 ```

->  **NOTE: Obviously StrongPassword123! is a placeholder, be wise and use a safe and Strong password.**

 ### 3. Interactive Python Inventory Manager (`inventory_manager.py`)